-Distance Learning – What Would It Look Like Next Year?
+What Will Distance Learning Like Next Year?

 Now, let’s fast forward to the fall for the school year 2020/2021.
 If we don’t get back into the classroom at all, those new students don’t know me and I don’t know them.
 Their families don’t know me, and I don’t know them.
 They don’t know my classroom culture.
 This set of students hasn’t earned my respect and I haven’t earned theirs.
 I don’t know what they know and what they don’t.
 I don’t know their work ethics, backgrounds, etc.

-So, can we be prepared for all of this if it happens again?
+So, can we be prepared for all of this if remote learning happens again?
 No!
 Distance learning so far has prepared me to be betting with the tech side of teaching.
 It’s also prepared me for what materials to best use while remote teaching and how to balance (or try to balance!) my home and school life.

 So yes, I am prepared for the platform.
 Yes, I am prepared for the technological aspect.
 And yes, I am prepared for the materials.
 But am I better prepared for the task of teaching a brand new class in the fall virtually?
 In all, honesty – no!!!
-Are you?